RabibHossain/laravel-most-used-commands/readme.md

   ```sh
   composer create-project laravel/laravel:^9.0 .
   ```
-You can install any version of laravel project by replacing the version name. composer create-project laravel/laravel:^<b>version</b> projectname
+You can install any version of laravel project by replacing the version only.
+<code> composer create-project laravel/laravel:^<b>version</b> projectname </code>

 ## Database Migration(s)